 The undercroft, which was a film set for Les Miserables and once graced by Australian actor Hugh Jackman, will now be a space for adult education and arts activities, as well as benefiting children from the neighbouring primary school.
 A community café and open space is a place for locals to meet with space for children to play.

 St Mary Mags has become a heritage, cultural and arts centre for north Paddington, while remaining a living place of worship.
-A new ‘heritage wing’ has been created between the church and St Mary Magdalene Primary School, which houses a lift connecting all levels, a bar and other amenities, the Allchurches Trust canalside café and an education space.
+A new ‘heritage wing’, called Grand Junction, has been created between the church and St Mary Magdalene Primary School, which houses a lift connecting all levels, a bar, a kitchen, a volunteer room, toilets, the Allchurches Trust canalside café and an education space.

 Inside the church, the painted surfaces of the nave ceiling, the chancel vault and the chancel walls have all been cleaned and conserved, and the stained glass windows repaired.